cabforum/servercert/docs/EVG.md

 A CA issuing EV Certificates SHALL undergo an audit in accordance with one of the following schemes:

- (i) WebTrust Program for CAs audit and WebTrust EV Program audit, or (ii) ETSI EN 319 411-1 audit for EVCP policy or ETSI EN 319 411-2 audit for QCP-w policy.
+ (i) WebTrust Program for CAs audit and WebTrust EV Program audit, (ii) ETSI TS 102 042 audit for EVCP, or
+ (iii) ETSI EN 319 411-1 audit for EVCP policy.

 If the CA is a Government Entity, an audit of the CA by the appropriate internal government auditing agency is acceptable in lieu of the audits specified above, provided that such internal government auditing agency publicly certifies in writing that its audit addresses the criteria specified in one of the above audit schemes and certifies that the government CA has successfully passed the audit.